 History

-Around the middle of the 16th century, the church was abandoned during the wars with Turkey.
-Its reconstruction was carried out only in the 20s of the 18th century, funded by Samuel Blaškovič, the local landowner.
-Another renovation was carried out at the beginning of the 19th century thanks to the initiative of František Šimoni and his wife Maria Belušiova Barošová.
-Shortly after its completion, the church was struck by lightning, which forced the couple to carry out a second renovation of the building, during which, due to static problems, the west facade of the building was replaced and the presbytery vault was removed.
+Around the middle of the 16th century, during the wars with Turkey and the devastation of the surrounding lands, the church was abandoned.
+It was not rebuilt until the 1720s, funded by Samuel Blaškovič, a local landowner.
+Another renovation was carried out at the beginning of the 19th century thanks to the initiative of František Šimoni and his wife Maria Belušiová Barošová.
+Shortly after completion, the church was struck by lightning, forcing the couple to carry out a second renovation of the building.
 The last major reconstruction and renovation was carried out at the beginning of the 20th century.

 Architecture

-After the late Gothic reconstruction, the church acquired the form of a aisleless structure with a chancel two-side ended on the eastern side.
-Its total length was about 18 meters and a width of 6 meters, so it had a very elongated silhouette.
-The whole church was set on a fairly high pedestal, ended with a sloping stone cornice, falling stepwise towards the slope of the surrounding area.
-The brick façades of the building were whitewashed, except for the jambs and window splays, which were covered with red paint.
+After the late Gothic reconstruction, church had the form of an aisleless building, with a chancel the same width as the nave and closed on two sides from the east, with the older Romanesque wall incorporated into the northern wall of the enlarged nave.
+The total length of the church was about 18 meters, and the width was 6 meters, so it had a very elongated silhouette.
+Stone mixed with bricks was used for the construction.
+The external elevations of the building were whitewashed, except for the jambs and window embrasures, which were covered with red paint.

-The church was illuminated by two narrow, two-side splayed windows with semicircular heads in the southern wall of the nave and three similar ones in the chancel from the south and south-east.
-From the south there was also an entrance portal, crowned with an ogee arch.
-The northern part of the church, according to the medieval building tradition, was devoid of openings, yet perhaps the window was in the western wall.
+The walls of the church were set on a fairly high plinth, finished with a chamfered stone cornice, descending stepwise towards the slope of the area surrounding the building.
+In addition, the eastern part of the church was originally reinforced by five buttresses.
+The building was lit by two very narrow, splayed on both sides windows with semicircular closures of the niches, set in the southern wall of the nave.
+Three similar windows were placed in the chancel from the south and south-east.
+From the south there was also an entrance portal, topped with a moulded ogee arch.
+The northern part of the church, in accordance with the medieval building tradition, had no openings.
+Perhaps a single window or portal was located in the western wall.

-The chancel was not distinguished externally from the body of the church, while the interior of the nave was separated from the chancel by a semicircular arcade.
-The chancel originally had rib vault and a stone pastophorium in the northern wall with a stepped, moulded recess, originally framed by intertwined shafts.
+The chancel was not distinguished externally from the nave, while the interior of the nave was separated from the chancel by a semicircular arcade with protruding cornices on the sides.
+The chancel was originally covered with a vault with wedge-shaped ribs, with double grooves on both sides.
+A stone aumbry was placed in the northern wall with a quadrangular niche moulded with recesses, originally framed on the sides with interlacing shafts.

 Current state

 The church has preserved to this day the form obtained mostly in the late Gothic period, with the relics of the oldest, Romanesque walls in the central part of the northern wall.
-The early modern reconstructions of the nineteenth century resulted in the transformation of the western façade of the building along with the entrance portal, and the removal of the vault in the chancel.
+The early modern destructions and reconstructions of the nineteenth century resulted in the transformation of the western façade of the building along with the entrance portal, and the removal of the vault in the chancel.
 The chancel arcade may be of modern origin, or it has been partially rebuilt.
-During the last renovation, the original colors of the church’s facade were restored.
+During the last renovation from 2006, the original colors of the church’s facade were restored.

 bibliography: